Matvik/yii2-model-gallery/docs/GUIDE-en.md

         ];
     }
 ```
-where `category` is the category of images in database (for example, 'post', 'user', etc., for different ActiveRecord models you need to set a separate category), `basePath` and `baseUrl` - directory and URL for of this category.
+where `category` is the category of images in database (for example, 'post', 'user', etc. For different ActiveRecord models you need to set a separate category), `basePath` and `baseUrl` - directory and URL for of this category.

 Next we have two options:
-### Images management widget as part of regular form
+### Images management widget as a part of standart Yii 2 form
 ![Form Widget](https://raw.githubusercontent.com/Matvik/yii2-model-gallery/master/docs/form-widget.png)

 Saving, deleting and reordering images performs after the form has been submited.